NVIDIA/DeepLearningExamples/TensorFlow/LanguageModeling/BERT/README.md

 ###### Pre-training training performance: single-node on 16G

 Our results were obtained by running the `scripts/run_pretraining_lamb.sh` training script in the TensorFlow 19.08-py3 NGC container on NVIDIA DGX-1 with 8x V100 16G GPUs.
-Performance (in sentences per second) is the steady state throughput.
+Performance (in sentences per second) is the steady state throughput with number of accumulation steps set to 1.

 | **GPUs** | **Sequence Length**| **Batch size / GPU: mixed precision, FP32** | **Throughput - mixed precision** | **Throughput - FP32** | **Throughput speedup (FP32 to mixed precision)** | **Weak scaling - mixed precision** | **Weak scaling - FP32** |